slbailey/Retrovue/docs/legacy/Retrovue Gap Analysis.md

 - **Operational Excellence**: Automated scheduling and maintenance
 - **User Experience**: Real-time progress and error handling

-This enhancement positions Retrovue as a serious competitor to established media server solutions while maintaining its unique value proposition and user-friendly approach.
+This enhancement positions RetroVue as a serious competitor to established media server solutions while maintaining its unique value proposition and user-friendly approach.